bbglab/oncodrive3d/README.md

 - **-p, --mut_profile_path <path>**: Specifies the path to the Mut profile of the cohort, which is a dictionary of 192 key-value pairs in JSON format.

+- **-m, --mutability_config_path <path>** Specifies the path to the mutability configuration file including the integrated information about the mutation profile and sequencing depth of the cohort.

 - **-o, --output_dir <path>**: Sets the output directory.
 Default: `results/`.

 - **-d, --data_dir <path>**: Sets the build folder, including the files compiled during the [building datasets](#building-datasets) step.
 Default: `datasets/`.